What is sports medicine?

-Sports medicine was initially developed to help professional athletes prevent and manage their injuries, while also helping them to improve essential performance factors like conditioning and pain management.
-At the Greater Austin Pain Center, we don’t just focus on the health and wellbeing of elite athletes, we use our knowledge and expertise in sports medicine to help all of our clients who want to enjoy physical activities.
-Whether you like to take an occasional jog or are a dedicated marathon runner, we can help you stay healthy and prepared with our sports medicine services and treatments.
+At the Greater Austin Pain Center, we don’t just focus on the health and wellbeing of elite athletes, but use our knowledge and expertise in sports medicine to help all patients enjoy active lifestyles.
+Whether you’ve experienced an injury from overuse or from a specific sports related injury, we can help provide the treatment you need to get back on your feet with our expert sports medicine services and treatments.

 Many of us rely on sports and physical activity to keep in shape and stay healthy.
 So, when we experience a sports injury, it can greatly affect our ability to maintain an active, healthy lifestyle.
-The more time we spend on the sidelines, due to a sports injury, the further we slide back from our fitness goals.
+After all, the more time we spend on the sidelines the further we slide back from our fitness goals.

 Common Sports Injuries